Innovation For Dementia & Cognitive Impairment: Evaluation Of Digital Health And Wellbeing Apps In ‘Real-Life’ Residential Settings

-The use of technology-based products and services to slow cognitive decline in older adults or support those living with dementia has gained significant popularity in recent years.
+THE PROJECT The use of technology-based products and services to slow cognitive decline in older adults or support those living with dementia has gained significant popularity in recent years.
 But evaluations in real-life conditions are lacking, often because of difficulties in collecting outcome data.
 This PhD is hosted by Coventry University in close collaboration with the University of West England (UWE) Bristol and strategic residential partners from the Housing Association and Specialist Care sectors.
 It forms part of an exciting UK-wide multi-sector consortium created to find technology solutions to support healthy ageing, and improved management of long-term health conditions.

 The project will explore the potential for digital innovations (e.g. visual arts and music) to improve health and wellbeing for a frail elderly population.
 Interventions will be evaluated in selected high-tech residential environments ('living labs’) to assess whether they produce improvements in clinical outcomes, residents’ quality of life and enable better support provision by carers.
 Secondary outcomes measured will include positive impact on activities of daily living and reduced health and social care costs.